aoliverio/docs-repository/docs/builder-overview.md

 it's a solution developed as CakePHP 3.x plugin, to use the best techniques and technologies, in the development of web-oriented applications.

-The general features of the solution are discussed in the Builder page, while the extensions provided as a plug-in CakePHP environment are treated in Extensions page.
+The general features of the solution are discussed in the Builder page, while the extensions are all developed plugins to interact with the Builder core plugin, they environment are treated in Extensions page.